RichardBekoe/Simple-Red-Snake/README.md

 ## Achievements and Key Learnings

-The skills involved included breaking the project down into different components(data, presentation, views, style, DOM manipulation) and brainstorming each component individually.
+The skills involved included breaking the project down into different components (data, presentation, views, style, DOM manipulation) and brainstorming each component individually.
 I actively practiced the use Web Development Tools (console.log, inspector, alert statements, etc) to debug and solve problems.
-In order to implement the game logic it was important to understand all of the rules of the game.
+In order to implement the game logic, it was important to understand all of the rules of the game.
 The task also helped me practice the skill of planning a project, including delivering an MVP product, before further developing extra features.

 ## Conclusions